alannishioka/mint_to_qif/README.md

 * A custom compare function to sort an array of objects
 * An O(nlogn) algorithm to only output unique items
 * No external libraries
-* Internet Explorer compatible Javascript
+* Internet Explorer compatible JavaScript

 ## Changes:
-* d3.csv to parse csv replaced with function so no external libraries.
+* d3.csv to parse CSV replaced with function so no external libraries.
 * for..of replaced with for loop for Internet Explorer
 * Promise.all replaced with recursive function for Internet Explorer
 * Replaced arrow notation because I hate it.